maphew/zadam-trilium-wiki/Weight tracker.md

 Note "Weight Tracker" in the screenshot above is of type "Render HTML note".
 Such note doesn't have any useful content itself, the only purpose of it is to provide a place where some [[script|scripts]] can render some output.
 This script is defined in [[relation|attributes]] `renderNote` - coincidentally it's the Weight Tracker's child `Implementation`.

-This Implementation code note then contains some HTML and JavaScript which loads all the notes with "weight" attribute and displays them in a graph.
-To actually render graph we're using third party library [chart.js](https://www.chartjs.org/) which is imported as an attachment (it's not built-in into Trilium).
+This Implementation code note then contains some HTML and JavaScript which loads all the notes with "weight" attribute and displays them in a chart.
+To actually render chart we're using third party library [chart.js](https://www.chartjs.org/) which is imported as an attachment (it's not built-in into Trilium).

 ### JS code
 To get an idea of the script, here's the "JS code" note content: